In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 }

-For this, the only condition is that they must be IDrivable.
-Which means they need to have pedals, a steering wheel, and (whatever else is needed, it’s just an example).
+For this, the only condition is that they are IDrivable.
+Which means they have to have pedals, a steering wheel, and (whatever else is needed, it’s an example).

-Interfaces are usually prefixed with an ‘I’ at the beginning.
+Interfaces are usually named with an ‘I’ at the beginning.

-It is often used to explain interfaces as a “contract” that a class can fulfill.
-This can be helpful to understand the concept, but honestly, I don’t particularly like this explanation.
+It’s often used to explain interfaces as a “contract” that a class can fulfill.
+It can be useful to understand the concept but, honestly, I don’t particularly like this explanation.

-An interface is called an interface because it literally is an interface.
+An interface is called an interface because, literally, it’s an interface.
 What is the interface of a machine?
-The elements, or devices, or programs that you use to interact with it.
+The elements, or devices, or programs, that you use to interact with it.

 Well, most of the time a method receives an object to do this: